How to Sustainably Improve Profit Margin at Your Software Development Agency

-When creating a SaaS product, most of your costs will be related to the development.
+When creating a SaaS product, most of the costs will be related to development.
 And there is very little you can do about it using traditional development.

 You can hire a faster development team, but they will likely be more expensive.
 You can try outsourcing to other countries, but that introduces additional risks and challenges.
 For example, coordinating work in different time zones, etc. And if you hire developers with less experience, they might produce software with more errors and buggy behavior.

-Low-code platforms have pre-built components already used in many projects and for various use cases.
-And any potential bug can be spotted sooner because of the components' diverse use.
+These pre-built components are already used in many projects and for various use cases.
+Therefore, any potential bug can be spotted sooner because of the components' diverse use.

-So you only have to focus on testing your business logic.
-And you end up with a better-tested product while spending less time testing it, which reduces bug-related costs.
+This leaves more time for programmers to develop and test their business logic.
+The end result is a better-tested product while spending less time testing it, which reduces bug-related costs.

 Building scalable web applications is not an easy task.
-But it's a lot easier if the low-code platform you're building on has scalability out of the box.
+But it's a lot easier if the tools you're using to build your SaaS app have scalability enabled out of the box.

-And this is the case with 8base.
+And low code is such a tool.
 Whatever you're building, it is automatically scalable from one to a million users (and beyond).

 This has 2 significant benefits:

-Both benefits are included in your product if you choose to build it on a low-code platform.
+Both benefits are included in your product if you choose to build it using low-code technology.

 Besides, manually implementing scaling capability is taking away precious time from your developers, who could be developing new features.
 Because the end users will not notice any difference before and after your team implements "scalability".